 MSc with Mathematics Emphasis

 The Master of Sciences (MSc) with Mathematics Emphasis Program is a cross-disciplinary program leading to the Master of Sciences degree.
 It provides an opportunity to extend and broaden training in the natural sciences, physical sciences, and mathematics.
+For more information on this graduate program, please contact the department's Graduate Chair.
 All courses credited toward the degree after admission must be taken at the University of Colorado, at the Colorado Springs, Denver, Health Sciences, or Boulder campuses, over a maximum of five years or six successive summers.

 Requirements for Admission